Free flu jabs for unpaid carers in Surrey

 Please note, this information is for unpaid, family/friend carers.
 If you are a a paid care worker please contact your employer for details on how you can have a flu jab.

 The NHS in Surrey provides Vouchers (both physical copies and electronic-vouchers) which we, Action for Carers help distribute.

 All our registered carers will be sent a Voucher in late September (with our quarterly newsletter).

 We’re open 9am-5pm, Monday, Thursday and Friday, and 9am-6pm on Tuesdays and Wednesdays.

 You can ask for a flu jab at your GP practice, or take your Surrey Carers’ Flu Jab Voucher to your nearest participating community pharmacy, there will be no charge.
 The Voucher ‘proves’ you are a carer, and you are therefore entitled to a free vaccination.

-Most, but not all pharmacists are signed up to the flu vaccination programme and that there may be further exclusions based on medical grounds.
-So give them a call to check availability.
+Most, but not all pharmacists are signed up to the flu vaccination programme so give them a call to check availability.
 You can find your local pharmacy, its opening times and contact information here.

 For younger carers

 We can send Vouchers to any young carers aged 16 or older.
 Just get in touch.
 If you are under 16, go to your GP.
 Make sure you are registered as a young carer, and ask for the nasal spray vaccine.
 Ensuring your GP knows you are a young carer gets you other help too – take a look at this GP leaflet for young carers.
 Children in primary school should all receive the nasal spray vaccine automatically.